cop1000/actions-hello-world/responses/trigger.md

 ### Your action is about to be triggered!

+Your repository now contains everything it needs to be defined (in the `./action-a/` folder) and everything it needs to be triggered (in the `./github/main.workflow` file).

-Since you added these three files to your repository using the file structure above, an action will run anytime you push code to your repository.
+The action will run anytime you push code to your repository.
 Since you just pushed, the action will be triggered.
 Let's wait for the workflow to be triggered.
 This might take a few minutes since it's the first time it runs on this repo.

+### Seeing your Action in action

 You can see the action status reported below, or you can click the "Actions" tab in your repository.
 From there you will see the actions that have run, and you can click on the action's "Log" link to view details.